openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

   Values defined in this document, {{sphincs-param-shake}}.

-Furthemore IANA will add the algorithm IDs defined in {{kem-alg-specs}} and
+Furthermore IANA will add the algorithm IDs defined in {{kem-alg-specs}} and
 {{sig-alg-specs}} to the  registry `Public Key Algorithms`.

 # Contributors